Non-Fermi liquid behaviour of CDW instabilities in fractionally-filled moir\'e flatbands: Ordered states from exact diagonalization

 \section{Ordered states from exact diagonalization}

-While the analysis based on the fluctuating quantum metric already provides useful insights indicating the potential stability of CDW order, in the following we show the results from many-body exact diagonalization (ED) calculations \cite{raul_unpub}, providing an idea tof the nature of the most stable phase.
-The focus is on a spin-valley polarized TLG system at a filling fraction equalling $\nu= 1/4 $, where CDW and Fermi-liquid phases are expected to compete, based on the quantum-metric arguments.
-Although there is the possibility of other competing phases arising in the topological band, such as fractional Chern insulators \cite{abouelkomsan2020particle,repellin2020chern,xie2021fractional} and composite Fermi liquids \cite{goldman2023zero,dong2023composite} (which can be obtained by switching the sign of the vertical electric field) at filling factors $\nu= 1/3 $ and $ 1/2$, and different magnetic orders (possible if the spin-valley polarization condition is relaxed \cite{reddy2023fractional}), those situations are not considered.
+While the analysis based on the fluctuating quantum metric already provides useful insights indicating the potential stability ofa CDW order, in the following we show the results from many-body exact diagonalization (ED)~\cite{raul_unpub}, providing an idea tof the nature of the most stable phase.
+The focus is on a spin- and valley-polarized TLG system at a filling-fraction equalling $\nu= 1/4 $, where CDW and FL phases are expected to compete, based on the quantum-metric arguments.
+Although there is the possibility of other competing phases arising in the topological band, such as fractional Chern insulators \cite{abouelkomsan2020particle,repellin2020chern,xie2021fractional} and composite FLs \cite{goldman2023zero,dong2023composite} (which can be obtained by switching the sign of the vertical electric field) at filling-factors $\nu= 1/3 $ and $ 1/2$, and different magnetic orders (possible if the spin- and valley-polarization conditions are relaxed \cite{reddy2023fractional}), those situations are not considered.
 The purpose of providing the unpublished results of the ED calculations is to serve as a benchmark for the QFT analysis that has been carried out in the main text.

 Via ED, the band-projected Hamiltonian,